-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 But the revelation of the Moldova scheme posed the question if there was a wider black market in EU arms to embargoed states.

-And the internal EU foreign-service email highlighted a potential loophole in the arms-control regime.
+And the EU foreign-service email highlighted a potential loophole in the arms-control regime.

-"EU sanctions apply in the territory of the EU and third states cannot be found liable of violation of EU sanctions," it said.
+"EU sanctions apply in the territory of the EU and third states [such as Moldova] cannot be found liable of violation of EU sanctions," it said.

-"In case of alignment of third countries [such as Moldova] on EU sanctions, it is for the third country to decide on the course of action under its own national law," it added.
+"In case of alignment of third countries on EU sanctions, it is for the third country to decide on the course of action under its own national law," it added.

-For the Czech foreign ministry, the existing rules worked fine.
-"There is no loophole in EU arms embargoes - if any end user in the third country re-exports arms to embargoed countries, then it constitutes a clear breach of EU law and it is subject to an investigation," it told EUobserver.
+"There is no loophole in EU arms embargoes - if any end-user in the third country re-exports arms to embargoed countries, then it constitutes a clear breach of EU law and it is subject to an investigation," it told EUobserver.

 But EU guns and riot-control equipment have turned up in Belarus before.

-These included German-made pistols wielded by Belarusian police to threaten pro-democracy protesters last September, according to German broadcaster ZDF.
+These included German-made pistols brandished by Belarusian police against pro-democracy protesters last September, according to German broadcaster ZDF.

-And they included Czech-made stun grenades used against crowds last year, some of which caused serious injuries, according to US think-tank, the Atlantic Council.
+And they included Czech-made stun grenades used against crowds last year, some of which caused serious injuries, according to US think-tank the Atlantic Council.

-The EU also has arms embargoes in place on Afghanistan, the Central African Republic, China, the Democratic Republic of Congo, Iran, Iraq, Lebanon, Libya, North Korea, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.
+The EU also has arms embargoes on Afghanistan, the Central African Republic, China, the Democratic Republic of Congo, Iran, Iraq, Lebanon, Libya, North Korea, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.

 Symbolic?

-But the Moldova-Belarus scheme showed that some of the EU arms-control measures were "just symbolic", one EU security source commented.
+But the Moldova-Belarus scheme showed that some of the EU measures were "just symbolic", one EU security source commented.

-"In general, the flow of arms and ammo to Belarus and Russia [from EU countries] is wider [than the alleged Moldova scheme], including other military equipment," the source said.
+"In general, the flow of arms and ammo to Belarus and Russia [from EU countries] is wider [than the Moldova scheme], including other military equipment," the source said.

-Sometimes, the devil is in the detail of individual EU arms bans, which can include derogations .
+Sometimes, the devil was in the detail of individual EU arms bans, which contained derogations.

 And for its part, the Czech Republic took an interest in tweaking EU rules on arms to Russia earlier this year.